linkerd/website/linkerd.io/content/blog/kubecon-na-2019-linkerd-roundup.md

 ![Linkerd at KCCNCNA19](/uploads/kccncna19-linkerd.jpg)

-Once again, Linkerd momentum was at an all-time high at last week's KubeCon NA in San Diego.
+Once again, Linkerd momentum was at an all-time high at last week's Kubecon NA in San Diego.
 This was the biggest Kubecon yet, with 10k+ attendees, hundreds of talks, and a great Linkerd presence.